MStefan99/ardUI/README.md

 On lower-end boards, though, you can run out of RAM fairly quickly so at least 8K of RAM is recommended for basic use.

 _Arduino Mega or higher is recommended._

+### What about non-Arduino boards?
+Any other microcontroller supporting C++ can run ardUI but you will not get out-of-the-box compatibility.
+In most cases, you will need to port the framework yourself.
+If you decide to do it, you can find a detailed porting guide in the wiki.

 ### Learn ardUI
 ardUI takes inspiration from modern operating systems and if you've previously made apps for something like Android or